jlbradley1844/jlbradley1844.github.io/_posts/2022-10-02-materialism-redux.md

 The question a Baha'i might ask, therefore, is, do materialistic (or physicalist, if you're being more contemporary) philosophies serve the present concerns of this day and age?

 I believe they do not.
-This would be true even if I were a believer in ostensibly materialistic-compatible religions such as Bhuddism (the American variant).
+I would also hold this true even if I were a believer in ostensibly materialistic-compatible religions such as Bhuddism (the American variant).

 --------------------------------------------------